 Requesting an Open Meeting Law Advisory Opinion

 The Commissioner of Administration has authority to issue non-binding advisory opinions on certain issues related to the Open Meeting Law (Minnesota Statutes, Chapter 13D).
-A $200 fee is required.
+A $200 fee is required after the Commissioner accepts your request.
 The Information Policy Analysis Division (IPAD) handles matters relating to advisory opinions and prepares drafts on behalf of the Commissioner.

 - A public body subject to the Open Meeting law (Minnesota Statutes, Chapter 13D) can request an opinion relating to the body’s duties under Chapter 13D.
 (Minnesota Statutes, section 13.072, subdivision 1(b).)
 The Commissioner will not accept an opinion from a member of a governing body when the dispute is between or among members of the body.